akleroy/phangs_imaging_scripts/README_for_v3.txt

 VERSION: 3.1
 ------------

-This is the first delivery of our full data set.
+This is the first delivery of our full PHANGS-ALMA data set.
 It is the third major delivery to the team, and this is the first version of this release.

 We label this version 3.1.
-Subsequent versions of this release using the same basic processing will be 3.2, 3.2, 3.3, etc.
+Subsequent versions of this release using the same basic processing will be 3.2, 3.2, 3.3, etc. Deliveries that implement significant processing improvements will be released using higher base version numbers (e.g. version 4.X).

+This is NOT a frozen release.
+Versions 3.0, 4.0, etc. are intended to be frozen releases.
+These will stay stable over many months (or years).
+Versions labeled 3.X (3.1, 3.2, etc.) are incremental updates.
+These will change as we implement improvements.

-This includes several pilot programs, the PHANGS-ALMA Large Program, several follow up programs, and several archival data sets.
-If you use these data please include the acknowledgment, project codes, and references below.
+This data delivery includes several pilot programs, the PHANGS-ALMA Large Program, several follow-up programs, and several archival data sets.
+If you use these data, please include the acknowledgment, project codes, and references below.

 As of this release, almost all data have been delivered.
 Several